Asor-Development/Appian-Development/ProcessModels/StartForm.md

 # Start Form
-**A process that starts whena form is filled out needs a process start form
+**A process that starts when a form is filled out needs a process start form
 ## Process Start Form
 - form used to start a process
 - you can select a interface or create an expression for the start form